posit-dev/positron/extensions/positron-python/.github/test_plan.md

 #### Language server

+- [ ] LS is downloaded using HTTP (no SSL) when the "http.proxyStrictSSL" setting is false
 - [ ] Installing [`requests`](https://pypi.org/project/requests/) in virtual environment is detected
     - [ ] Import of `requests` without package installed is flagged as unresolved
     - [ ] Create a virtual environment